Ulcerative Colitis ICD 10: Key Codes and Their Implications

 2. Diet & Nutrition

-Dietary changes can assist to alleviate symptoms and promote healing.
-While there is no official “UC diet,” recommendations typically include:
+Dietary modification can assist to alleviate symptoms and support healing.
+While there is no official “UC diet,” recommendations normally include:

-Low-Fiber Foods: Limiting fiber intake during active disease to reduce bowel motions.
+Low-Fiber Foods: Limiting fiber intake during active disease to decrease bowel motions.

 Nutritional Supplements: To treat deficits caused by malabsorption.